ATPL Talks with Chris: 30-Year Aviation Journey

 In this episode, Chris shares insights into the unique challenges and rewards of helicopter piloting, the essential skills every pilot must master, and the most fulfilling aspects of the job.
 He also discusses the differences between helicopter and airline training, how to handle unexpected situations in the air, and offers valuable advice for aspiring ATPL(H) pilots.

-The is available on our YouTube.
+The ATPL Talks episode with Chris is available on our YouTube

 If you prefer reading, the full text is provided below.
 Keep reading!